lvarayut/relay-fullstack/README.md

 [Eslint](http://eslint.org) - The pluggable linting utility for JavaScript and JSX.

+[Prettier](https://github.com/prettier/prettier) - Tool to format code with some predefined patterns.

 [Autoprefixer](https://github.com/postcss/autoprefixer) - Parse CSS and add vendor prefixes to rules.

 [Precss](https://github.com/jonathantneal/precss) - Use Sass-like markup in your CSS.